communitiesuk/funding-service-design-assessment-store/scripts/README.md

 - write_csv: A boolean indicating whether to export the data to a CSV file.
 - csv_location: The location to save the CSV file (optional if write_csv is False).

-During processing, the function retrieves assessment data for the specified round_id using the get_assessment_records_by_round_id function.
+During processing, the function retrieves assessment score data for the specified round_id using the get_assessment_records_score_data_by_round_id function.
 It then proceeds to extract the requested data for the round.

 To run locally